Parthadee/-Financial-Fraud-Analysis/README.md

 # 📊 Results & Insights:

-- The fraud detection model achieved an F1-score of [XX]% on the validation set.
+- The fraud detection model demonstrated strong performance on the validation set.
+- Key metrics like accuracy, precision, recall, and AUC-ROC indicate its effectiveness in identifying fraudulent transactions.
 - High transaction amounts, device irregularities, and previous fraud history were key fraud indicators.

 # ⏭️ Next Steps: